bovine/rss2trello/README.md

-This is a persistent Node.JS application that periodically polls an RSS feed for new items, and posting them as new tasks in Trello.
+This is a Node.JS application that checks your favorite RSS feed for new items, and posts any new articles as new cards in Trello.

+To periodically check for new items, simply use a crontab entry to re-run the rss2trello script.

+## Getting your Trello access token

+Trello is a free website from FogCreek that allows you to manage tasks by using a "Kanban" system involving cards, lists, and boards.

 To get a read/write token, visit this page while logged in: https://trello.com/1/appKey/generate